muir/nject/README.md

 Functions whose outputs are not used are not called.
-Functions may "wrap" the rest of the list so that they can choose to invoke the remaing list zero or more times.
+Functions may "wrap" the rest of the list so that they can choose to invoke the remaining list zero or more times.

 Chains may be pre-compiled into closures so that they have very little runtime penealty.